warp-contracts/smartweave-loot/docs/LOOT_CONTRACT_TUTORIAL.md

   }
 }
 ```
-Note that this function reads from state, but doesn't change it (its a getter function).
+💡 Note!
+This function reads from state, but doesn't change it.

 #### Implement `getOwner` and `transfer` methods
-Let's add some token-like methods now inside the `swtich` block.
+Let's add some token-like methods inside the `swtich` block.
 ```javascript
 // file: contract.js